Ask Question

 f) Avoiding fried and fatty foods may be helpful.

-g) Avoid odors that offend you.
+g) Avoid the odors that may offend you.

 h) Breath through your mouth when feeling nauseous.